sat-masters/docs/Meetings/Meeting 02-04-25.md

 Introduction
 Motivation
-A short easy to understand algorithm
+A short easy to understand overview algorithm

 What we need before business meeting
 	what is your product: